ibm-cloud-docs/vpc/nlb-about.md

 Setting a server weight to `0` means that no new connections are forwarded to that server, but any existing traffic continues to flow.
 Using a weight of `0` can help to gradually bring down a server and remove it from service rotation.
 {: tip}

-### Least connections
-{: #least-connections-method}

-With this method, the back-end server instance that serves the least number of connections at a particular time receives the next client connection.

-Private Path NLBs don't support the least-connection method.
-{: important}

 ## Front-end listeners and back-end pools
 {: #nlb-front-end-listeners-and-back-end-pools}